farabimahmud/covid-vaccine-hesitancy-tweets/README.md

-# COVID-19 Vaccine Hesitancy Tweets
+# COVID-19 vaccination hesitancy, misinformation and conspiracy theories on social media: A content analysis of Twitter data

 This dataset contains tweets that contains the keyword "vaccine" or the hashtag "#vaccine".
 The timeline of scrapping these tweets were July 19 2020 to August 19, 2020 using [Twint](https://pypi.org/project/twint/) package.